-- Whisk eggs, sugar, half and half, and 3 tbsp almond flour.
+- Whisk eggs, sugar, half and half, and 3 tablespoon almond flour.

 - Divide into 2 bowls.

-- Add 1 tsp lemon zest and lemon juice into one bowl and lime juice and food coloring into the other.
+- Add 1 teaspoon lemon zest and lemon juice into one bowl and lime juice and food coloring into the other.

 - Pour lemon mixture over hot crust.
 Bake 10-12 minutes or until set.